 Our facilities had approximately 65,400 employees on December 31, 2011, of whom approximately 46,500 were employed full-time.
 Our hospitals are staffed by licensed physicians who have been admitted to the medical staff of individual hospitals.
 Typically, physicians are not employees of our hospitals and in a number of our markets may have admitting privileges at other hospitals in addition to ours.
 Within our acute care division, approximately 100 physicians are employed either directly by certain of our facilities or affiliated by group practices structured as 501A corporations.
 Members of the medical staffs of our hospitals also serve on the medical staffs of hospitals not owned by us and may terminate their affiliation with our hospitals at any time.
-In addition, we employ approximately 350 psychiatrists within our behavioral health division.
+In addition, we employed approximately 350 psychiatrists within our behavioral health division.
 Each of our hospitals are managed on a day-to-day basis by a managing director employed by us.
 In addition, a Board of Governors, including members of the hospital's medical staff, governs the medical, professional and ethical practices at each hospital.

 Approximately 2,100 of our employees at seven of our hospitals are unionized.
 At Valley Hospital Medical Center, unionized employees belong to the Culinary Workers and Bartenders Union, the International Union of Operating Engineers and the Service Employees International Union ("SEIU").
 Nurses and technicians at Desert Springs Hospital are represented by the SEIU.
 Registered nurses at Auburn Regional Medical Center located in Washington are represented by the United Staff Nurses Union, the technical employees are represented by the United Food and Commercial Workers, and the service employees are represented by the SEIU.
 At The George Washington University Hospital, unionized employees are represented by the SEIU or the Hospital Police Association.
-Registered Nurses, Licensed Practical Nurses, certain technicians and therapists, pharmacy assistants, and some clerical employees are represented by the Teamsters and the Northwestern Nurses Association/Pennsylvania Association of Staff Nurses and Allied Professionals.
+Registered Nurses, Licensed Practical Nurses, certain technicians and therapists, pharmacy assistants, and some clerical employees at HRI Hospital in Boston are represented by the SEIU.
+At Brooke Glen Behavioral Hospital, unionized employees are represented by the Teamsters and the Northwestern Nurses Association/Pennsylvania Association of Staff Nurses and Allied Professionals.
 We believe that our relations with our employees are satisfactory.